DamirFM/Vino--Vault/README.md

 ## Usage

+- Clone the repository onto your local workstation
+- Open the integrated terminal and use command npm i to install the node.js modules
+- In your command line, log in to mysql by using the command: mysql -uroot -p and enter your password
+    - In mysql, source the database by using the command: source ./db/schema.sql
+    - Exit mysql by using the command: exit
+- Seed the application by using the command: node seeds/index.js
+- Use command npm start to run the server locally.
-1. Open the application in your web browser.
+- Open the application in your web browser.
-2. Explore the Vino-Vault recommendations for each category.
+- Explore the Vino-Vault recommendations for each category, or the top wines.
-3. Interact with the reviews:
+- Interact with the reviews:
     - Add a new review.
     - Delete or update existing reviews.
-4. Enjoy the diverse flavors and characteristics of each wine category.
+- Enjoy the diverse flavors and characteristics of each wine category.

 ## Dependencies